 Which ipad should we purchase?

-The iPad 2 and later versions are available in a variety of prices and configurations.
-The 16 GB, Wi-Fi only models, the least expensive option, are fully capable of handling students’ academic requirements.
-While the 16 GB model is sufficient for their academic work, students will be extremely limited in storing other multimedia on the device; this includes videos, music, and pictures.
+The iPad is available in a variety of prices and configurations.
+The 32 GB, Wi-Fi only models, the least expensive option, are fully capable of handling students’ academic requirements.
+While the 32 GB model is sufficient for their academic work, students will be somewhat limited in storing other multimedia on the device; this includes videos, music, and pictures.
 For students who anticipate the need to have access to these types of media, a higher capacity model of the iPad should be purchased.
-The original iPad (iPad 1) or iPad Mini are not acceptable models for use at school.
+The iPad Pro models are a more expensive option but the increased capabilities are not a requirement for academic uses.
+The original iPad (iPad 1 or 2) or iPad Mini (any version) are not acceptable models for use at school.

 Can students opt out of using the ipad?